This Weimar Republic timeline includes significant political, economic and social events in Germany in 1929-33. Written by Alpha History authors.

 October 3rd: After two months of serious ill health, foreign minister Gustav Stresemann suffers a fatal stroke, aged 51.
 The foreign press mourns his loss, hailing him as a champion of the “new Germany”.

-October 16th: Several nationalist groups, led by newspaper mogul Alfred Hugenberg, initiate a referendum bill, dubbed the Liberty Law.
+October 16th: Several nationalist groups, led by newspaper baron Alfred Hugenberg, initiate a referendum bill, dubbed the Liberty Law.
 It calls for the rejection of the Young Plan, the Versailles treaty and Germany’s reparations obligations.

-December 22nd: Hugenberg’s Liberty Law fails after being voted down by the Reichstag and gaining only 14 per cent of the public vote.
+December 22nd: Hugenberg’s Liberty Law fails after being voted down by the Reichstag and gaining only 14 percent of the public vote.

 1930